 - First, select the area of track that has the click, then click in the track name by the downward-pointing arrow to open the Track Dropdown Menu (right).
 Choose choose .
 This moves the selected area into a new track underneath your original track.

 - Then click in the new track's in track name to open its Track Dropdown Menu and choose Split Stereo to Mono.

 - Now select one of the channels by clicking where it says "Mono".
 In the menus at the top, choose .

 When you export the result as a stereo track, the area you split out will be effectively mono (in the sense that the previous music signal in the left and right channels will be mixed into both channels), but the click should be sharply attenuated without harming the music too much.

 - PopMute: heavily attenuates loud clicks and pops (and even hand claps or small bangs) to make them less obtrusive.

 - EZ-Patch: really loud and wide glitches may still sound too bad even if moderated with "Pop Mute".
 In that case, try "EZ-Patch" which lets you repair the damage by selecting the glitch together with some undamaged audio on one side of the glitch, then smoothly replaces the glitch with the undamaged part of the selection.

-It is also possible to use other software than Audacity for click removal, while still using Audacity for the other editing tasks and to produce the final master.
+It is also possible to use other applications than Audacity for click removal, while still using Audacity for the other editing tasks and to produce the final master.
 Export your audio track from Audacity as a lossless WAV or AIFF file, and also save the click-removed audio as a WAV or AIFF for import back into Audacity.

 - Gnome Wave Cleaner: Only for Linux users.
 Digital restoration of CD-quality audio files.
 Dehiss, declick and decrackle in a GUI environment.
 It can also automatically mark song boundaries if required.